 please get in touch

-The Data for Children Hub is a joint collaboration between UNICEF, The Scottish Government and Edinburgh University’s Data Driven Innovation Programme which seeks to improve outcomes for children in locally, nationally and globally.
-It draws on the strengths of all partners to bring insight and solve problems using data and data science techniques.
+The Data for Children Collaborative with UNICEF is a joint partnership between UNICEF, The Scottish Government and the University of Edinburgh’s Data Driven Innovation Programme which seeks to use data responsibly to improve outcomes for every child.
+It draws on the strength of its partners and their network to bring insight and solve problems using data and responsible innovative data practices.

 Cancer Innovation Challenge

 Launched by the Chief Medical Officer for Scotland, Catherine Calderwood, on 24 March 2017, the Cancer Innovation Challenge is a £1M project funded by the Scottish Government through the Scottish Funding Council (SFC) to encourage Innovation Centres in Scotland to work in partnership to help Scotland become a world leading carer for people with cancer through open innovation in data.

 The project brings together three Innovation Centres, led by The Data Labin collaboration with the Digital Health and Care Institute (DHI) and Stratified Medicine Scotland (SMS).

 The Cancer Innovation Challenge has two key workstreams around open innovation in the use of patient reported data into routine cancer and innovative data science solutions applied to cancer data.
 In addition, the Challenge has a programme of activities involving industry, the public and a variety of stakeholders in the wider health sector, all contributing to the wider discussion about the use of data in healthcare.